renderedtext/ruby-101/README.md

 * To get the value(s) the iterator returns, grab them into variables by putting them after `do` of `{` of the block, between pipes `||`, like
   this: `hash.each { |key, value| puts key, value }`
-* Method `.map` does the same, it is usually used with hashes, it returns an array of all resulting elements from the block
+* Methods `.map` and `.collect` do the same, are usually used with hashes, return an array of all resulting elements from the block
 * When you have arrays, combine `.each` or `.map` with `.with_index` to get the index of iteration (not of array element!), e.g.:
 ```ruby